 Since drawdowns of 10% are well within the normal ebbs and flows of market movement, this is likely an overreaction.
-However, that still begs the question “which 10% correction cascades into the next major bear market?”
+However, that still begs the question “which 10% correction cascades into the next major crash?”

-Impossible to know for certain, but if history is any guide, an understanding of macro conditions is still the most reliable way to differentiate bull market corrections from full-blown bears.
-So long as economic conditions remain healthy and the business cycle continues to expand, it’s unlikely the market deteriorates into a major meltdown.
+Impossible to know for certain, but if history is any guide, an understanding of macro conditions is still the most reliable way to differentiate bull market corrections from full-blown meltdowns.
+So long as economic conditions remain healthy and the business cycle continues to expand, it’s unlikely the market deteriorates into a major crash.